apuder/TRS-IO/README.md

 ### Overview

 The figure below depicts the overall architecture.
-The TRS-80 machine is connected to TRS-IO via the I/O Bus.
+The TRS-80 machine is connected to TRS-IO via the I/O bus.
 TRS-IO has a WiFi module that connects to the local WiFi router.
 This allows TRS-IO to connect to the Internet and access various services.
 Note that TRS-IO can only connect to a 2.4 GHz WiFi network.
 It is recommended to use an IPEX